learn-tdd-in/learntdd.in/rails/_commits.md

 +end{% endraw %}
 ```

-We didn't technically need to subclass ApplicationController to get the test to pass; all we needed was a BlogPostsController class.
-But since we're sure that BlogPostsController will extend ApplicationController, we can safely go ahead and add that code as well.
+We add an empty controller that inherits from our app’s base controller class.
+We could have gotten past this error message by creating a class that didn’t inherit from anything, but in this case we’re so sure we’ll inherit from the base controller class that we can go ahead and do it.

 Red: The action 'new' could not be found for BlogPostsController

+The acceptance test can now find the controller, but not a "new" action on it.

-### Add `new` action to blog posts controller [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/rails/commit/7575d08265f91d0c7c78c887bed2016d286f0b03)
+### Add `new` action to blog posts controller [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/rails/commit/b75596026d5428b42449dcf14496a9c98dc2f67f)

 #### app/controllers/blog_posts_controller.rb